Choose another writer in this calendar: by name: by birthday from the calendar.

 any buildings of the period, in spite of the massive reconstruction

-The fifteenth century humanists, who studied Vitruvius and went to
+ethics, that an architect is free from greed.
+The fifteenth century humanists, who studied Vitruvius and

 Rome, soon realized that most of the finest buildings survived were